Worldwide network of governments and NGOs involved in huge anti-China propaganda campaign – there IS a hybrid war against China

 https://twitter.com/BoardofDeputies/status/1385523386655387649US UK MIC ASPI IPAC BBC Bloomberg Henry Jackson Society Freedom House Chatham House The Economist Reuters Murdoch Rothschild – Even the chief rabbi of the UK and other UK Jewish organisations such as Board of Deputies of British Jews

 See: britain-jews-lead-fight-against-oppression-of-chinas-uighur-muslims/– it really isn’t difficult to join the dots. …

-See any faces your recognise?
-Marco Rubio, Iain Duncan-Smith, Adrian Zenz, Baroness Helena Kennedy, Luke de Pulford, Benedict Rogers, Ann-Marie Brady, Joey Siu (ffs) join the dots…
+See any faces you recognise?
+Marco Rubio, Iain Duncan-Smith, Adrian Zenz, Baroness Helena Kennedy, Luke de Pulford, Benedict Rogers, Ann-Marie Brady, Vicky Xu, Joey Siu (ffs) join the dots…

 ‘The Australian Research Council launched investigation into Australian academics, based solely on US government-funded research by the Australian Strategic Policy Institute, after report in Murdoch press‘

 Karl Wilson for China Daily covered this story on October 26 2020.
 Reproducing in part here:

 Karl Wilson in Sydney | China Daily Global